cns-iu/xmacroscope/README.md

 ```

 ## Bootstrap the project
-Download the latest code and bootstrap all the package dependencies with Lerna.
+Download the latest code and bootstrap the project with Lerna.

+This will install all the required projects in each project.

 ```
 git clone git@github.com:cns-iu/xmacroscope.git